Educational supports for children in care

 Transition from year 7 to year 8

-Year 7 students under the guardianship of the minister are able to enrol and be accepted into any government secondary school of their choice in South Australia.
+Year 7 students in care are able to enrol and be accepted into any government secondary school of their choice in South Australia.

 School engagement program

 The school engagement program assists young people under guardianship of the minister aged 12 to 17 who are at risk of disengaging from education.

 The program brings together a range of services to review the child or young person's IEP and organise extra support to help them stay at school.